HanineAiss/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script "Betty in my first directory" moves the file betty from /tmp/ to /tmp/my_first_directory Script "Bye bye Betty" deletes the file betty
-Script "Bye bye My first directory" deletes the directory my_first_directory that is in the /tmp directory
+Script "Bye bye My first directory" deletes the directory my_first_directory that is in the /tmp directory Script "Back to the future" changes the working directory to the previous one